AllenSWDB/allenswdb.github.io/databook/glossary.md

   A <b>region of interest</b> is a general term that describes a subregion of an image.
   When used in reference to two photon calcium imaging, an ROI is the mask containing pixels thought to belong to a single neuron.

+Somatostatin cell
+  A type of interneuron expressing the molecular marker somatostatin (SST, or sometimes SOM).
+SST cells tend to target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.

 Spatial frequency
   How often sinusoidal components of as signal or structure repeat per unit of distance.
   When used in reference to drifting gratings, spatial frequency means the distance between the